Mung Bean Daifuku Mochi is a delicious bite of spring with tender chewy Japanese mochi (pounded sticky rice flour) stuffed with sweet mung bean paste.

 - If you wish to coat the outside of your Daifuku mochi with sesame seeds.
 Gently slightly dampen one side of the mocha wrapper with a small amount of water and then dip that side only into toasted sesame seeds.
 (You can skip this step if you want your daifuku mochi plain.

-- Place one tablespoon of mung bean bean paste (or adzuki red bean paste) into the center and plain skin side section of the mochi wrapper.
+- Place one tablespoon of prepared mung bean bean paste (or adzuki red bean paste) into the center and plain skin side section of the mochi wrapper.
 Pinch the 2 edges together and then the other 2 edges together four corners of the mochi to cover the mung bean paste.
 Use your fingers to pinch the remaining mochi around the mung bean paste so that it is formed into a circle and no mung bean paste is showing.

 - Put some potato starch on the sealed area and set aside just so that it does not stick.
 Repeat process for the remaining mung bean Daifuku mochi.
 Enjoy!